 Differentiating creative investing from traditional investing techniques

 With creative investing, it's rare to see a real estate agent acting as the middleman for your property search.
-In this case, it's much more common to see investors turning to wholesalers, working with the seller directly, or using alternative sourcing methods, like self-directed apps, in order to get the job done.
+In this case, it's much more common to see investors turning to wholesalers, working with the seller directly, or using alternative sourcing methods, such as self-directed apps, to get the job done.

 Financing the purchase

 Financing is another area in which creative and traditional real estate investment methods tend to split.
-In this case, traditional financing often involves saving up money to go towards a down payment and going through a bank to apply for a 15-year or 30-year loan.
+In this case, traditional financing often involves saving money to go toward a down payment and going through a bank to apply for a 15- or 30-year loan.
 It also involves submitting all the traditional documentation to a lender, including two years of W-2s or tax returns, pay stubs, and asset statements.

 Buying the property

 However, with creative investing methods, it's possible to see a group of people go in together to purchase a single property.
-It's also possible that the investing process won't actually involve the transfer of property ownership at all, as is the case with investing in a REIT.
+It's also possible that the investing process won't actually involve the transfer of property ownership at all, as is the case with investing in a real estate investment trust (REIT).

 6 Types of creative real estate investing